-All the hardware components were controlled with a custom made LabVIEW program in real time.
+All the hardware components were real time controlled with a custom made LabVIEW program.
 The hardware is not limited to specific build up.
 Components from other venders will also work after proper modification of hardware Input/Output (I/O) setup in LabVIEW.